Home PageBlog › How to Certify a Service Dog

 3. Train your dog to perform a task that helps with your condition.

-4. Ensure your dog is comfortable in public spaces; they should be able to pass a public access test
+4. Make sure your dog is comfortable in public spaces; they should be able to pass a public access test

-5. Certify your dog’s service dog status by getting a certificate stating you’ve met all service dog requirements — but remember, this step is at your discretion.
+5. Certify your dog’s service dog status by getting a certificate stating you’ve met all service dog requirements — but remember, this step is not required.

-Under U.S. service dog laws, you can’t qualify for a service dog just by getting a certification.
-Certifications are obtained by service dog owners for personal convenience, but they are not mandated under ADA rules.
+You can’t qualify for a service dog just by getting a certification.
+Certifications are used by service dog owners for personal convenience, but they are not required under ADA rules.
 If someone refuses to let your service dog in because you don’t have a certificate, they are in the wrong.
 To verify a service dog, they can ask you just two questions: 1.
 Is the dog a service dog required for a disability? and 2.
 What work or task has the dog been trained to perform?

 Service Dog Certifiers

 In the U.S., there is no government certification program for service dogs.
-There is also no one organization or company that has been sanctioned under ADA rules to be an official certifying body.
+No organization or company has been sanctioned under ADA rules as an official service dog certifier.

-Certification of a service dog is done voluntarily by service dog owners through private organizations like Service Dog Certifications.
-If you are a service dog handler in the U.S., you can get accessories like vests, tags, ID cards, and certificates from these organizations to make your life as a service dog handler in public areas easier.
+Certification of a service dog is done voluntarily by service dog owners through private organizations like us here at Service Dog Certifications.
+You can get accessories like vests, tags, ID cards, and certificates from organizations like ours to make your life as a service dog handler in public areas easier.

 Service dog in training